powered-by-wq/vera/README.md

 The `Report` model corresponds to the *Record* in the ERAV data model.  `Report` tracks the provenance metadata about the `Event`, e.g. who entered it, when it was entered, etc.  Depending on when and how data is entered, there can be multiple `Reports` describing the same event.
 The status of each of these reports is tracked separately.

-At a minimum, `Report` instances have an `event` attribute, a `status` attribute (see below), a `user` attribute, and an `entered` timestamp.
+At a minimum, `Report` instances have an `event` attribute, a `status` attribute (see below), a `user` attribute, and an `entered` timestamp.  `user` and `entered` are set automatically when a report is created via the [REST API].
 Additional attributes can be added by extending `BaseReport` and swapping out `Report` via the `WQ_REPORT_MODEL` setting.
 Note that the `Report` model contains only provenance metadata and no information about the event itself - the `Event` model should contain that information.

 In addition to the default manager (`objects`), `Report` also has a custom manager, `vaild_objects` that includes only reports with valid statuses.  `Report` instances have a `vals` property that can be used to retrieve (and set) a `dict` mapping of parameter names to result values (see below).